Inflectra/spira-documentation/docs/RemoteLaunch_User_Guide/NeoLoad.md

 -   **Filename** -- This needs to be the full path to the NeoLoad project file (\*.nlp) file followed by the name of the NeoLoad scenario.
-The two components need to be separated by a pipe (\|) character.\
-\
-Certain tokens are allowed to be able to specify common locations across different operating systems.
+The two components need to be separated by a pipe (\|) character. <br>Certain tokens are allowed to be able to specify common locations across different operating systems.
 Note that the tokens are case-sensitive, and there are no spaces in them.
 A list of tokens
 are:
     -   \[MyDocuments\] -- The user's "My Documents" folder.
 The user indicated is the user that ran RemoteLaunch.

     -   \[CommonDocuments\] -- The Public Document's folder.

     -   \[DesktopDirectory\] -- The user's Desktop folder.
 The user indicated is the user that ran RemoteLaunch.

     -   \[ProgramFiles\] -- Translated to the Program Files directory.
     For 64-bit machines, it's the 64-bit directory.

     -   \[ProgramFilesX86\] -- Translated to the 32-bit Program Files
     directory.

 -   **Document Type** -- You can choose which document type the automated scenario will be categorized under.